Jerry McBeath trained at the University of Chicago (A.B., 1963; A.M., 1964) and at the University of California, Berkeley (Ph.D., 1970).

 At Berkeley, he became a Sinologist, attending the Inter-university Consortium of Chinese Language Studies (Stanford Center) in 1967-1968, and used both Mandarin and the Amoy dialect to conduct dissertation research on the Philippine Chinese.
 He is fluent in Chinese (speaking, reading and writing [haltingly]), and speaks some Japanese and Filipino.

 Since 1976, McBeath has worked at the University of Alaska Fairbanks (UAF), where he is professor of political science and department chair.
-His research interests comprehend studies of Alaska and US government/politics, federalism, circumpolar northern studies, domestic and foreign policies of China and Taiwan, and environmental politics (domestic, comparative and international).
+His research interests comprehend studies of Alaska and US government/politics, federalism, circumpolar northern studies, domestic and foreign policies of China, and environmental politics (domestic, comparative and international).